-Only pupils in Years 5 and 6 are permitted to bring mobile phones to school.
-These are handed in to a member of school staff on arrival in the classroom and are kept secure until the end of the day, when they are returned to the pupil.
+Only pupils in Year 5 and 6 are permitted to bring mobile phones to school.
+These are handed in to a member of school staff on arrival and are kept secure until the end of the day, when they are returned to the pupil.
+Parents are required to complete a permissions form stating the rationale for why their child needs the use of a mobile phone.
+It may be that they are walking to and from school without an adult and the phone is used as a point of contact.

-10. Pupils with special educational needs and disabilities (SEND)
+11. Pupils with special educational needs and disabilities (SEND)